internetarchive/dweb-archive/README.md

 ## See also
 See [Dweb document index](https://github.com/internetarchive/dweb-transports/blob/master/DOCUMENTINDEX.md) for a list of the repos that make up the Internet Archive's Dweb project, and an index of other documents.

+## Release notes
+* unrelease: Set title on window from item title, or query.